 How Much And How Often?

-Endeavour to build up your endurance gradually.
+Endeavor to build up your endurance gradually.
 If you haven’t been active for a long time, start out with as little as 5 minutes of endurance activities at a time and work your way up over time.
 It may take months to go from a very long-standing sedentary lifestyle to doing some of the activities suggested above.

 Once you reach your goal, you may divide your exercise routine into sessions of moderate-intensity endurance activities for no less than 10 minutes at a time (if you want to), as long as they add up to a total of a minimum of 30 minutes at the end of the day.
-Doing less than 10 minutes at a time won’t give you the desired heart and lung benefits (Exception to this rule is when you are just beginning to do endurance activities).
+Doing less than 10 minutes at a time won’t give you the desired heart and lung benefits (The exception to this rule is when you are just beginning to do endurance activities).

 Useful Related Post: Getting Fit After 60